Engineering Technology

 Program Description

 Engineering Technology consists of an AAS Degree offerings in Engineering Technology, Advanced Engineering Technology, Construction Management Technology, or Digital Fabrication.
-Short-Term Certificates are offered in Architectural Engineering Technology, Mechanical Engineering Technology, Civil Engineering Technology, Advanced Design, 3D Graphic Science, Additive Manufacturing, Basic AutoCAD, Construction Science, and Construction Basics.
+Short-Term Certificates are offered in Mechanical Engineering Technology, Advanced Design, Basic AutoCAD, Construction Science, and Construction Basics.

 Program Expectations